ipdk-io/networking-recipe/docs/updates/development-update-23.21.md

 - Support separate host and target dependencies
 - Support SYSROOT and STAGING directories
-- Implement aarch64 toolchain file
+- Support cross-compilation with aarch64 toolchain file
-- Move P4 SDK/SDE definitions to individual include files
+- Move P4 driver definitions to include files
 - Improve RPATH (RUNPATH) support
 - Support variations in system library locations
-- Add `make-cross-ovs.sh` and `config-cross-recipe.sh` help scripts to
+- Add `make-cross-ovs.sh` and `config-cross-recipe.sh` helper scripts
-  assist with cross-compiling P4 Control Plane
+  to assist with cross-compiling P4 Control Plane
+- Add infrastructure for Kernel Monitor unit tests

 Setup changes:

-- Allow dependencies to be built and installed for the Host system (full or minimal) or cross-compiled for the Target system
+- Allow dependencies to be built for the Host system (full or minimal) or cross-compiled for the Target system
 - Remove GMOCK_GBL from dependencies
-- Add CMake option to suppress download
+- Add cmake option to suppress download
-- Allow CXX standard to be specified for Abseil and gRPC
+- Add cmake option to specify CXX standard for Abseil and gRPC
 - Add `make-cross-deps.sh` and `make-host-deps.sh` helper scripts to assist
   with building host and cross-compiled dependencies